 In the past few years, with the rise of authoritarian and populist leaders, many nations in the world have willfully been observing “social distancing.”
 As the U.S. and Europe withdrew from various international organizations, China stepped up its efforts to dominate them by money and bureaucracy.
 The World Health Organization (WHO) which had always been a reputed institution today seems compromised.
 It failed repeatedly to warn the world about COVID-19 and kept towing China’s official line even until the end of January.
 It will take a long time for the WHO to get rid of this abominable stain.
 Many nations across the world are already advocating for reforms in WHO and other international institutions.

 The COVID-19 pandemic will force every major nation to reassess its relationships with other countries.
 As is always the case, the domestic response to the pandemic will dictate the political fortunes of incumbent leaders and this will, in turn, influence the foreign policy.
 President Donald Trump, the poster boy of isolationism in world affairs, is up for re-election later this year.
 America’s dubious response to the COVID-19 pandemic would have haunted any president but Trump is not any regular president.
 The present public opinion is so much divided along the ideological line that President Trump’s approval ratings remain high.
 Thus, one can only hope that sense will prevail in the U.S. and Europe to take on China head-on after the health crisis is over.
-With its powerful military and close kindred relations with Europe, America remains the preeminent part of the world.
+With its powerful military and close kindred relations with Europe, America remains the preeminent power of the world.
 It should not anymore validate Bismarck’s famous lines: “We live in a wondrous time, in which the strong is weak because of his scruples and the weak grows strong because of his audacity.”

 The International Monetary Fund (IMF) has already declared that the world is witnessing a recession worse than the 2008 Financial Crisis.
 The IMF is also calling for collaboration among the nations to come out of this crisis.
 Will the right-wing populist leaders finally collaborate and strengthen international institutions?
 The answer to this question will shape geopolitics for a long time to come.
 On the other hand, as many nations are utilizing advanced digital and surveillance technologies to track the spread of the pandemic, authoritarianism may become more pervasive.
 Digitally recording and tracking the population’s bio-markers in real-time behind the veil of protection from pandemics may become the new normal.
 Embedding itself into the DNA of democracy in this manner, authoritarian regimes may become omniscient, omnipresent, and omnipotent.
 So much is changing simultaneously, and not all for good, that I cannot help but say: